lucproglangcourse/lucproglangcourse.github.io/source/functionalprogramming.rst

-Modularity and dependency injection for functional programs
+Modularity and dependency injection in the functional style
 ```````````````````````````````````````````````````````````

 In the functional programming paradigm, first-class functions, i.e., the ability to pass functions as argument values to other functions, methods, and constructors, provides an alternative modular composition mechanism to the object-oriented ones discussed previously.